 The windsurfing calculator will help you estimate the windsurf sail, board, and fin size that you should use.
-You can also use it in reverse - type in the sail size you have, and the optimal wind speed will appear.
-If you're curious how many calories you burn while windsurfing, check out our calories burned calculator.
+You can also use it in reverse – type in your sail size, and the optimal wind speed will appear.
+If you're curious about how many calories you burn while windsurfing, check out our calories burned calculator.

-This windsurfing calculator is based on the formulas from the windsurf spreadsheet by J. Douglass.
+This windsurfing calculator is based on the formulas from the.

 What is the best windsurf sail size?

 To find the perfect sail size, enter your weight and target wind speed.
 The windsurf sail size for beginners will be perfect for practicing stability and basic maneuvers.
 Once you master them, you can start to learn how to plane – where the sails are bigger and the boards smaller.
 Remember that the windsurf sail size is just a recommendation.
 Don't feel restricted by it, especially if you're a skilled windsurfer.

 How do I pick the right windsurf board size?

 There are a couple of different windsurfing styles.
 Each has its board shape recommendations.
 Beginner boards and cruising longboards tend to be bigger and have a slot for a daggerboard, which helps with surfing upwind.
 Then, there are freeride boards for recreational planing, wave boards, best for jumps and breaking waves, and formula boards for races.

 While using the windsurf board size calculator, focus on the volume result much more than the dimension fields; the latter is just a loose suggestion.